alex-bu-89/tips-and-tricks/patterns/README.md

 This idea can be applied to most questions, and it's a great way to get from "I have no idea how to even get started" to "I have a way to break down this problem."

-The brute force solution is usually not the most efficient, but it can still be a helpful way to start.
+The brute force solution is usually not the most efficient ("big O time cost."), but it can still be a helpful way to start.

-By the way, when I say "efficient" I'm talking about "big O time cost."